MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/3-devops.md

-In this unit, you'll learn about GitHub Actions and how they integrate with Terraform and Azure.
+In this unit, you'll learn about DevOps and how it integrates with Terraform and Azure.

+::: zone pivot="github-actions"

 ## About GitHub Actions